Chapter 5: Protection against violence & harassment

 What if my ADVO is made after my family law parenting orders?

-If you already have parenting orders when you are making an application for an AVO, it is important to tell the police and the local court and provide a copy.
+If you already have parenting orders before an application for an ADVO is made, it is important to tell the police and the local court and provide a copy.

 The local court has the power to vary, suspend or discharge the parenting orders to suit the conditions in your ADVO, see section 68R of the Family Law Act.
 For example, if you hand the children over at your home or the defendant’s home, you might ask to vary the parenting orders so you can hand the children over at a public place.
 The local court can only use this power if it has new material or fresh evidence available to it which that the court which made the parenting order did not have at the time.